Data-Science-for-Scientists-ATL/DataSci4ScienceATL-blog-source/content/meeting-2018-06-27-quick-easy-data-sci-websites.md

-Title: Quick and Easy Data Science Websites
+Title: Quick and Easy Data Science Websites with Pelican and Github Pages
 Date: 2018-06-27
 Category: posts
 Author: David Nicholson

 At our last meeting, I gave a demo of how to make websites about what you're up to in data science.
-My demo followed the method used by astrophysicist and data scientist extraordinaire [Jake Vanderplas](https://jakevdp.github.io/)--I'll walk you through it below.
+My demo followed the method used by astrophysicist and data scientist extraordinaire [Jake Vanderplas](https://jakevdp.github.io/).
+As he describes in a [blog post](https://jakevdp.github.io/blog/2013/05/07/migrating-from-octopress-to-pelican/), he now generates his site with the Python library [Pelican](https://blog.getpelican.com/).
+I'll walk you through his approach step-by-step below.
 It lets you avoid the hassle of buying and setting up a space on the web, by taking advantage of [Github Pages](https://pages.github.com/).
 Many people in the data science and open source software community take the Github Pages route: nuclear physicist [Katy Huff](http://katyhuff.github.io/), bioinformaticist [Nelle Varoquaux](https://nellev.github.io/), neuroscientist [Cyrille Rosant](https://cyrille.rossant.net/), our own [Eva Dyer at Georgia Tech](http://evadyer.github.io/), and even, uh, [me](https://nickledave.github.io/) (shameless plug, sorry).
-To be meta, I am now writing a blog post about that demo of how to make a blog.
+To be meta, I am now writing a blog post about my demo of how to make a blog.
 And to be even more meta, I made a website for our group by following my own demo.
 This blog post includes, as a bonus, stuff I remembered and/or figured out as I went through the process of setting up this site.

 ## high-level overview